How to Create, Claim, and Verify Your Google Business Listing

 Clicking on “Claim this business” will open a series of pages walking you through the steps of identifying and claiming the business as your own.
 You’ll have the chance to correct the name, address, and contact information for the listing, enter a URL for your company website, tell Google what kind of business it is, and confirm your ownership.

 3. If you created the listing:

 If you are the one who created the listing, then confirming your ownership is as simple as clicking “Claim this business.”
 Assuming you’re still logged in to your Google account, Google will recognize you as the creator and immediately validate you, giving you complete control over the business listing.
+This means you can make updates, edits, and changes as needed.
 Congratulations!